gazebosim/sdf_tutorials/pose_frame_semantics/tutorial_1-5.md

 * Recursively compute initial frame poses for links and joints using the rules for parent frames defined in the previous section.

-### Phases of parsing kinematics of an sdf 1.5 model
+### Phases of parsing kinematics of an SDFormat 1.5 model

-Parsing an sdf 1.5 model is similar to parsing an sdf 1.4 model, with the addition of nested models.
+Parsing an SDFormat 1.5 model is similar to parsing an SDFormat 1.4 model, with the addition of nested models.
 Validation steps 1 and 2 are the same, but the procedure for checking parent and child names for joints must account for the `::` separator, which allows links to be specified as the descendants of sibling models of a joint.

-### Phases of parsing kinematics of an sdf world
+### Phases of parsing kinematics of an SDFormat world

-Parsing an sdf world file involves the first two steps in parsing a model followed by parsing each model according to the phases described above.
+Parsing an SDFormat world file involves the first two steps in parsing a model followed by parsing each model according to the phases described above.
 The models can be parsed independently and in any order.
 These three phases are listed below: